EarlGlynn/Kansas-Voter-Registration-File/README.md

 Each of about 80 data fields has a file with frequency counts of values.

-Some files with PHI have been withheld.
+Some files with personal identifiable information (PII) have been withheld.
 Some very large files are not included.

 Note: